 Article VIII.
 MORNING FEEDING

 Section 1.
 Morning feeding will be started between 6:30-7:30 a.m.
-The morning feeder will first feed hay, then grain and then water.
+The morning feeder will first feed hay and then grain.

 Section 2.
-The executive committee members will be given the first option to do the morning feeding of the horses.
+The Executive Committee members will be given the first option to do the morning feeding of the horses.
 If this option is not taken, other boarders may apply and will be chosen by a majority decision of all barn members.

 Section 3.
 Whomever does morning feeding will get 1/30th of monthly board taken off their board each day that they feed.